devedse/DeveMazeGenerator/README.md

 * That the Random class is not Thread safe :/.
 * How to write my own pathfinder that's faster then A* (It finds "a path" which is always the shortest since the mazes have only 1 path)
 * How the garbage collector won't collect all garbage sometimes (when generating loads of mazes multithreaded for a long time)
+* Lot's more

+## Me
+My nickname is Devedse, I did this project for fun and to learn more about C#.
+If anyone is interested or has any questions you can send me a message :).